Refine search

 Olivier Donnars / Le Pictorium

-In West Belfast, the "Peace Wall", sometimes 20 metres high, separates the Irish district from the falls of the British Shankill district.
-The wall is constantly covered with new frescoes.
+A flag of the red hand of Ulster, symbol of the Loyalists, floats in a predominantly British district of East Belfast.
 In this northern Irish city, Brexit only revives the old wounds of the two communities, British and Irish, which continue to count their deaths in their respective neighbourhoods.

 The walls of Belfast